The Grick in 5e: Our Guide for DMs & Players

 Actions

-The Grick makes one attack with its tentacles.
-If that attack hits, the Grick can make one beak attack against the same target.
+Multiattack: The grick makes one attack with its tentacles.
+If that attack hits, the grick can make one beak attack against the same target.

 There is no monstrosity more “pest-like” in nature than the Grick.
 These octopus-faced worms lie in wait in the rocky crags of the Underdark, just waiting for passersby to pass by and become their next meal.